-From our online store, you can buy memorabilia, all inspired by Greek History & Culture and related to the Olympic Games, the Sports and the Marathon Race.
-All products are certified and approved by the Hellenic Olympic Committee and can only be purchased either in our on line store: www.1896.gr or in our shop which is hosted in The Panathenaic Stadium in the city of Athens Greece.
+The Store 1896 is the Official Panathenaic Stadium Museum Shop.
+From our online store, you can buy memorabilia, all inspired by Greek history and culture and related to the Olympic Games, sports and the Marathon Race.
+All products are certified and approved by the Hellenic Olympic Committee and can only be purchased either through our online store www.1896.gr or in our shop, which is hosted in The Panathenaic Stadium in the city of Athens, Greece.

-2.500 Years of History:
+2500 Years of History

 Τhe Panathenaic Stadium (also known as Kallimarmaro) has hosted games similar to today’s athletics competitions since the ancient times and for many-many years.
 However, athletes (only male) competed nude!
 That is why they games were called “gymnikoi agones”.
 In 566/565BC the games were included in the Panathenaia festival programme.

 Athenian statesman Lykourgos built a stadium on the site in 338 BC, as part of a series of public works that he carried out.
 It was a 260m long stadium of limestone, while stone benches were placed around the track.
 In fact, the stadium was built on private land, offered to the state by its owner, Deinias.